52North/cos4cloud-biostadl/README.md

 ## Important Notice

-The work is under continous progress.
+The work is under continuous progress.
 There are no plans yet to raise this tool to a higher (or even production) level!

 The tool is licensed under [MIT license](LICENSE).
 Use it for free on your own risk.